Employer of Record

 Payroll Compliance for Employers

-Employers in Bangladesh must adhere to specific payroll compliance requirements, which include mandatory reporting obligations.
+Employers in Bangladesh must adhere to specific payroll compliance requirements, including withholding tax from salaries where applicable and meeting reporting obligations under National Board of Revenue rules.
 Here are the key aspects:

 Tax Deductions from Salaries under TDS Rules